serpapi/serpapi-javascript/CONTRIBUTING.md

 ### Tests that require an API key

-- When testing functionality that hits either `localhost` or `https://serpapi.com`, and requires an API key, you need to ensure your API key is specified as an environment variable.
+- When testing functionality that requires an API key, you need to ensure your API key is specified as an environment variable.
 - Create a `.env` file with the following contents, replacing `YOUR_API_KEY` with your API key for the appropriate environment.